Fenilpambhar/Networking-game/README.md

 # Python Deny and Conquer game
 The game can be played by 2 players on individual devices/machine.
+The project includes socket programming and concurrency control over shared objects.

 ### Game Overview
 Each player needs to simpy color the grid tiles to conquer the tile, once the tile is colored more than 50% it will automatically color itself 100%